MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/About-this-book.md

-# Why another book on reinforcement learning?
+# Why a new book on reinforcement learning?

 This is a draft of a new book entitled “Mathematical Foundation of Reinforcement Learning”.
 While there are many excellent studying materials, why do I write a new book on RL?